asmagill/hs._asm.axuielement/Reference_Core.md

  * an elementSearchObject which contains metamethods allowing you to check to see if the process has completed and cancel it early if desired.
 The methods include:
    * `elementSearchObject:cancel([reason])` - cancels the current search and invokes the callback with the partial results already collected.
 If you specify `reason`, the `msg` parameter for the callback will be `** <reason>`; otherwise it will be "** cancelled".
    * `elementSearchObject:isRunning()`      - returns true if the search is currently ongoing or false if it has completed or been cancelled.
-   * `elementSearchObject:matched()`        - returns an integer specifying the number of elements which have already been found that meet the specified criteria.
+   * `elementSearchObject:matched()`        - returns an integer specifying the number of elements which have already been found that meet the specified criteria function.
    * `elementSearchObject:runTime()`        - returns an integer specifying the number of seconds spent performing this search.
 Note that this is *not* an accurate measure of how much time a given search will always take because the time will be greatly affected by how much other activity is occurring within Hammerspoon and on the users computer.
 Resuming a cancelled search or a search which invoked the callback because it reached `count` items with the `next` method (descibed below) will cause this number to begin increasing again to provide a cumulative total of time spent performing the search; time between when the callback is invoked and the `next` method is invoked is not included.
    * `elementSearchObject:visited()`        - returns an integer specifying the number of elements which have been examined during the search so far.

    * If `asTree` is false or not specified, the following additional methods will be available:
-     * `elementSearchObject:filter([criteria], [isPattern], [callback]) -> filterObject`
+     * `elementSearchObject:filter(criteria, [callback]) -> filterObject`
        * returns a new table containing elements in the search results that match the specified criteria.
-         * `criteria`  - an optional table or string which will be passed to [hs.axuielement:matchesCriteria](#matchesCriteria) to determine if the element should be included in the filtered result set.
-         * `isPattern` - an optional boolean, default false, specifying whether strings in the specified criteria should be treated as patterns (see [hs.axuielement:matchesCriteria](#matchesCriteria))
+         * `criteria`  - a required function which should accept one argument (the current element being examined) and return true if it should be included in the results or false if it should be rejected.
+See [hs.axuielement.searchCriteriaFunction](#searchCriteriaFunction) to create a search function that uses [hs.axuielement:matchesCriteria](#matchesCriteria) for evaluation.
          * `callback`  - an optional callback which should expect two arguments and return none.
 If a callback is specified, the callback will receive two arguments, a msg indicating how the callback ended (the message format matches the style defined for this method) and the filterObject which contains the matching elements.
-       * The filter object returned by this method and passed to the callback, if defined, will support the following methods as defined here: `cancel`, `filter`, `isRunning`, `matched`, `runTime`, and `visited`.
+       * The filterObject returned by this method and passed to the callback, if defined, will support the following methods as defined here: `cancel`, `filter`, `isRunning`, `matched`, `runTime`, and `visited`.
      * `elementSearchObject:next()` - if the search was cancelled or reached the count of matches specified, this method will continue the search where it left off.
 The elementSearchObject returned when the callback is next invoked will have up to `count` items added to the existing results (calls to `next` are cummulative for the total results captured in the elementSearchObject).
 The third ardument to the callback will be the number of items *added* to the search results, not the number of items *in* the search results.

 Notes: